urin/moove/README.md

   ```txt
   cargo make
   ```
-  Pre-compiled binaries will be in the directory `dist`.
+  The binary for your local environment will be built in `target/release`.

-> [!TIP]
-> Pre-compiled binaries are automatically added as release assets on GitHub when a release is created.

 ## TODOs ✅